 "Uhh, e-excuse me?"
 She asked Weiss, causing her and Baltazar to look at the slightly quivering girl, "I-I'm sorry for blowing us up.
 I-It was an accident.
 I'll make it up to you, I swear!"
 She finished while bowing her head.

-Weiss looked at her in surprise before turning to Baltazar with a questioning look, only to receive a shrug in response.
+Weiss looked at her in surprise before turning to Baltazar with a questioning look, only to receive a shrug in response, before turning back to the apologizing girl.
 "It's fine, don't worry about it.
 If anything I blame that dolt over there for making it happen so often."
-She replied, pointing her thumb at said dolt, who began pouting again.
+She replied, pointing her thumb at said dolt, who began grumbling again.

-"Anyway," Weiss continued, "Why are you here?
+"Anyway," Weiss continued, staring at the young girl in curiosity, "Why are you here?
 No offense but aren't you a little young to be attending this academy?
 It's more than just sparring and practice.
 We're here to fight monsters," She paused for a moment and looked at Ruby some more, "Come to think of it, you look familiar.
 Do I know you from somewhere?"

 Ruby had a short look of shock before replying, "N-No, at least I don't think so.
 You do look really familiar, though.
 Maybe we have seen each other, Princess."